Concurrency IN PYTHON

 It provides high level abstractions to create thread and process pools, and it’s mature enough to be considered, whenever possible, the default alternative to write concurrent code.

 Interested in diving deeper into Python Concurrency?
 Check out INE instructor David Mertz's course, featuring video courses, graded quizzes and hands-on exercises.
-You can access this, as well as hundreds of other Data Science courses with INE's Data Science Pass- starting at $49/Month.
+You can access this, as well as hundreds of other Data Science courses with online training from INE.